Tominous/dcrdbot/README.md

 You can also copy it to `configs/imgur.otherbot.json` and it will use that one for you second bot.

+## Tools
+This bot provides you with a set of tools that may help with tedious tasks

+### Install mods dependencies
+If one of your modules requires a `npm` package that is not installed by defualt, let's say for example `unirest`, you may run this command to automatically read each mod manifest file, load the list of their dependencies and try to install them using `npm`:
+>npm run install-dependencies

+Or just:
+>npm run dinstall

+### Customize configuration
+If the default configuration of one of your mods is not right for your bot and you want to customize it, you can run this:
+>npm run customize-config _&lt;mod-directory-name&gt;_

+Or jsut:
+>npm run customize _&lt;mod-directory-name&gt;_

+This will copy the default configuration file for a mod into `config/` and your bot will load it as default for that mod.

+Also, if you want you customization work for certain environment, you can run
+this:
+>npm run customize _&lt;mod-directory-name&gt;_ _&lt;environment-suffix&gt;_

 ## My on mod
 _So, you want to create your own mod?_ well, run this command: